c2j185/Final_Project/README.md

 1) Severity by State - Is there one part of the country that shows ‘more severity’ than the rest?
 2) Severity by Gender - Is one gender showing more severe cases than the other?
 3) Severity by Age Group - How do the age groups fair by severity?
+4) Severity by Race - How do races compare when evaluating severity?

 ### Primary Responsibilities
 - Lisa Wagner - Machine Learning